 Contact an Attorney to Discuss Your Case

 Insurance trends change often with corporate policies or as the result of legal precedents.
 If you are concerned that you are not being treated fairly, contact an attorney to discuss your case.
-The Law Office of Jennifer L. Donaldson has been handling personal injury cases for over 30 years and can help you assess your claim.
+Donaldson Law, LLC has been handling personal injury cases for over 30 years and can help you assess your claim.